General Information Bulletin on Undergraduate Admissions

 An application for admission will only be processed when OUR receives the documentary requirements in hard copy format within the deadline for admission for your preferred term of admission.
 Only applicants with approved applications and complete admission requirements will be allowed to enroll.

 For foreign applicants, UPOU does not require its students to be in residence in the Philippines; hence, it could not assist in the issuance of 9(F) Student Visa.

 The undergraduate admission requirements are as follows:

-- Print copy of the accomplished online application form in the Online Application System;
+- Print copy of the signed application for admission form generated from the Online Application System.

 - Original copy of academic credentials: